Kate Middleton 'ready to flee' in 'awkward' appearance at Archie's baptism

 The Duke and Duchess of Sussex had Archie christened at Windsor Caste

-All eyes were on Archie Harrison Mountbatten-Windsor as he was christened at Windsor Castle on Saturday, but did you spot his Aunt and Uncle – the Duke and Duchess of Cambridge looking ‘sour’ at the celebration?
+All eyes were on Archie Harrison Mountbatten-Windsor as he was christened at Windsor Castle on Saturday, but did you spot his Aunt and Uncle – Kate Middleton and Prince William – looking ‘sour’ at the celebration?

 A body language expert has analysed Kate, 37, and William, 37, in the photograph released by the Duke and Duchess of Sussex.
 And, while Prince Harry and Meghan Markle look proud as punch to be celebrating their son’s baptism with 25 of their closest friends and family, Harry’s brother and his wife look far from pleased to be there.